Saturday, February 28, 2015

 4) Ensure a robust, sustainable, self-correcting public health system.

-5) Reduce the under-five mortality rate from vaccine-preventable diseases by 35%.
+5) Reduce the under-five mortality rate from vaccine-preventable

 6) Reduce the maternal mortality rate by 30%.